$143 Find Cheap Flights from New York State to California - Compare and Save

 • How many cities have direct flights to California?

-From New York State, there are direct flights to California from 1 city.
-This city is New York and there are 3,269 direct flights each week.
+From New York State, there are direct flights to California from 2 cities.
+The city with the most direct flights is New York, with 3,128 direct flights each week.

 • How many direct flights to California are there each day?